 Michael Cheatham, MD, joined the surgical team at Orlando Health in 1996.
-He is a member of Orlando Health Physicians Surgical Group and currently holds multiple positions, including chief surgical quality officer at Orlando Health Orlando Regional Medical Center, program director of the General Surgery Residency and chairman for the Department of Surgical Education.
+He is a member of Orlando Health Medical Group Surgery and currently holds multiple positions, including chief surgical quality officer at Orlando Health Orlando Regional Medical Center, program director of the General Surgery Residency and chairman for the Department of Surgical Education.
 Dr. Cheatham is board certified in both general surgery and surgical critical care.

 Dr. Cheatham earned his medical degree from Vanderbilt University School of Medicine in Nashville, and completed his general surgery residency training and a two-year surgical critical care fellowship at Vanderbilt University Medical Center.
 He currently holds faculty appointments at the University of Florida, Florida State University and University of Central Florida.